inesachour/Kerberos_Auth/README.md

 ```
 ![Realm](images/kdc/4.png)

-> **krb5_newrealm :** this command create a new Kerberso realm on a server.
+> **krb5_newrealm :** this command create a new Kerberos realm on a server.
 It will create new Kerberos database and administration server key, generate a new Kerberos configuration file for the new realm and set up the initial set of administrative principals and policies for the new realm.

 #### Adding The Principals:

-Now we need to add the principals needed(users and services are considered as principals)
+Now we need to add the principals needed (users and services are considered as principals)

 So we start with the admin principals:
 ```